-As I read through Paul’s letter to the Corinthians, I noticed that Paul inadvertently described a three-fold test of forgiveness that we can use today to help us discern whether our forgiveness process is complete.
-To show you how this works in real life, let me describe the process, followed by our story.
+As I read through Paul’s letter to the Corinthians, I noticed that Paul inadvertently described a three-fold test of forgiveness that believers could use to discern whether our forgiveness process is complete.
+To show you how this works in real life, let me describe the process, followed by my story.

 We have spoken frankly to you Corinthians; our heart is wide open to you.
 There is no restriction in our affections, but only in yours.

 Forgiveness is more than simply saying, “I forgive you,” and moving on.
-That kind of quick answer will not go deep enough to heal the wounds of our hearts.
+That kind of quick answer has rarely gone deep enough to heal the wounds of my heart.
 Neither is forgiveness the ability to “stuff it” or “forget” what happened.
 Rarely do people forget offenses (although God does), and it’s unrealistic to expect ourselves to completely obliterate our memories as “proof” that we have forgiven.
 Here’s what real forgiveness looks like, according to Paul:

-1. You are able to speak the truth in love.
+1. We are able to speak the truth in love.

-2. Your heart is open wide; you’re ready to share, serve or give anything to the offender, without withholding in an act of self-protection.
+2. Our hearts are open wide; we’re ready to share, serve or give anything to the offender, without withholding in an act of self-protection.

-3. There is no restriction in your affections; i.e., your soul and emotions are no longer guarded or hesitant when dealing with the offender.
+3. There are no restrictions in our affections; i.e., our souls and emotions are no longer guarded or hesitant when dealing with the offender.

 Notice that Paul doesn’t mince words when speaking to the Corinthians.
 He lets them know that while his heart is wide open, theirs is not.
 Far from being angry or trying to offend them, Paul hopes to point out a valid truth: that the Corinthians have not received him as freely as they should have.
 He is showing them that the one they perceive to be an “imposter” is actually the real thing.
 And he’s concerned that they’ll miss out on all God has to offer them if they continue to doubt Paul’s integrity.